Zum Inhalt Zum Hauptmenü

 Andreas Waschburger is happily married.

-In the last few years of his career, Andreas Waschburger wants to continue achieving successes at the pinnacle of swimming.
-He is currently planning to break the world record for the fastest crossing of the English Channel.
+In the final years of his career, Andreas Waschburger is seeking to gain further successes at the highest levels of swimming.
+He is currently planning to tackle the new challenges thrown up by the Ocean’s Seven marathon swimming series.

 Yes, although Andreas Waschburger is partially released to enable him to complete training and competitions, you could still come across him in uniform on deployment with the Saarland police.